Historical survey of 22 centuries of Jewish presence The old Ghetto & surrounding areas. The Great Synagogue, The Jewish Museum.

 The quarter will continue to exist as a forced Jewish quarter until 1870, and was almost totally demolished because of the disastrous hygienic conditions.
 The 16,000 Roman Jews live spread all over the city.

-Our tour will explore what’s left of the old Ghetto, a curious mix of ancient Roman ruins (Portico d’Ottavia, picturesque old narrow alleys and squares, a variety of bakeries and restaurants, and you’ll happen to see some elderly members of the community that sit by the ‘piazza’ as in the old days.
+Our ‘Rome and the Jews’ tour will explore what’s left of the old Ghetto, a curious mix of ancient Roman ruins (Portico d’Ottavia, picturesque old narrow alleys and squares, a variety of bakeries and restaurants, and you’ll happen to see some elderly members of the community that sit by the ‘piazza’ as in the old days.
 Today the Ghetto is amply gentrified and it is hard to imagine without the help of a guide or visual documents the old times of segregation.

 You will hear the old Judaic-Roman dialect spoken by the inhabitants of the Ghetto and you’ll savor some of the traditional gastronomic specialties.

-You’ll learn about the precarious living conditions, the floods, the scarce hygiene and the absence of light and space.
+On our Rome and the Jews you’ll learn about the precarious living conditions, the floods, the scarce hygiene and the absence of light and space.
 Your guide will point out the Hebrew and Latin inscription on the façade of San Gregorio, encouraging the Jews to convert.
 It will be also of interest to stress the accent on differences and similarities between the life in the Roman Ghetto with respect to Florence, Rome and other Italian cities.

-We will visit the imposing early 20th century Great Synagogue, whose familiar shape (Romans call it ‘Square Church’) is visible from a big distance.
+With Rome and the Jews you’ll visit the imposing early 20th century Great Synagogue, whose familiar shape (Romans call it ‘Square Church’) is visible from a big distance.
 It testifies the desire of emancipation of the Roman Jews, and it is in this Synagogue that Pope John Paul II Wojtyla met Chief Rabbi Ariel Toaff in 1986.
 First time ever that a Pope entered a Synagogue!
 In 1982 a terrorist attack had killed a two year old boy and wounded many people.